canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-contract.md

 - **Models** are database tables, like a schema for a database.
 - **Routes** are views, that take data from database tables, and display them to users.
 - **Actions** are ways the user can interact with the app.
 Each action is a JavaScript function running in a sandboxed WebAssembly VM, that writes to the database by calling `set()`.
+- **Contracts** (not shown here) are on-chain data sources that can be used to configure permissions for the app.

-In our example, when a user creates a new note, we call `this.db.notes.set()` to save a note to the database, which will immediately be visible through the two routes we’ve defined above.
+In our example, when a user creates a new note, we call `this.db.notes.set()` to save a note to the database.
+It will immediately be visible through the two routes we’ve defined above.

-In these routes, since notes aren’t namespaced by creator, everyone’s notes go into the same global space.
-If we wanted a view of notes from each author separately, we would write a new SQL query that filters by `creator`:
+To add a view of notes from an individual author, we would write a new SQL query that filters by `creator`:

 ```js
 export routes = {